appscode/blog/content/post/gke-opensearch/index.md

 }

 ```
-> This was just one example of Elasticsearch database deployment.
-The other databases that KubeDB supports are MariaDB, MongoDB, MySQL, PostgreSQL, Redis, Percona XtraDB, ProxySQL, Memcached and PgBouncer.
+> This was just one example of OpenSearch deployment.
+KubeDB also supports are MariaDB, MongoDB, MySQL, Elasticsearch, PostgreSQL, Redis, Percona XtraDB, ProxySQL, Memcached and PgBouncer.
 The tutorials on how to deploy these into the cluster can be found [HERE](https://kubedb.com/)

-## Backup Elasticsearch Database Using Stash
+## Backup OpenSearch Using Stash

 Here, we are going to use Stash to backup the database we deployed before.